moodio/msal-flutter/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
 ```

-2. In your AndroidManifest.xml file add the following intent filter, replacing the placeholder for your azure b2c application's client id where indicated below.
+2. In your AndroidManifest.xml file add the following intent filter, replacing the placeholder <YOUR-CLIENT-ID> for your azure b2c application's client id where indicated below.
+The default redirect url is msal<YOUR-CLIENT-ID>://auth however this can now be changed for android.
+If you have changed your redirect url to something else, please set the below activity settings to match your own.

 ```
 <activity